kilfour/QuickPulse/Docs/B_OneSignalOneState/SignalReference/C_TheHeart.md

     .Graft(diagnostic)
     .Pulse("{ a { b } c }");
 ```
-In this case, we could just Graft the `TheCollector<string>`, but creating a derived class explains our intent much better.
+In this case, we could just Graft the `TheCollector<string>`, but creating a derived class expresses our intent much better.

 Lastly we add a `Pulse.TraceTo<TArtery>(...)` to the flow: